-- Loans these loans are aimed at financing the purchase of new or used vehicles of private clients and are generally fixed rate, with a number of pre-defined instalments payable over the contractual duration of the loan.
-The customer has the possibility to choose both the financed amount as a percentage of the vehicle list price and the duration of the contract. - Leasing the vehicle is made available to the client in return for a monthly payment.
+- Leasing the vehicle is made available to the client in return for a monthly payment.
 At the end of the agreed period, the vehicle may be purchased by the client or the dealer at a preagreed price.
 In some cases, additional maintenance and assistance services are also provided.
-The contract duration, the amount of down-payment and the residual value can be customised according to the requirements of customers, who are mainly professionals, self-employed persons or entrepreneurs. - Personal Contract Purchase (PCP) a financing programme that aims to provide clients with a way to manage their mobility requirements.
+The contract duration, the amount of down-payment and the residual value can be customised according to the requirements of customers, who are mainly professionals, selfemployed persons or entrepreneurs. - Personal Contract Purchase (PCP) a financing programme that aims to provide clients with a way to manage their mobility requirements.
 The loan is repaid by the client in predefined instalments over a given period (if any, otherwise the product would be a so-called Advance Payment Plan or APP), followed by a larger, final repayment.
 When the final repayment falls due, the client is given the option of concluding the loan by making the final repayment, refinancing the final repayment through a new loan, or ending the contract by returning the vehicle to the dealer in settlement of the final repayment. - Demo Cars (Demo) lending to dealers for every registered vehicle used for test driving purposes. - Commercial Lending lending to car rental companies.

-The percentage of the total retail financing loan portfolio generated in the first half of 2023 by product was around 58 per cent. for auto loans, 16 per cent. for leasing, 12 per cent. for PCP loans and 14 per cent. for demo and commercial lending.
+The percentage of the total retail financing loan portfolio generated in the first half of 2024 by product was around 62 per cent. for auto loans, 21 per cent. for leasing, 12 per cent. for PCP loans and 5 per cent. for demo and commercial lending.